PetarRelic/CinemaRes/README.md

 # CinemaRes
-App for reservation of cinema tickets
+App for reservation of cinema tickets.
-Still in development process
+Still in development process.